Universities Superannuation Scheme

 Changes are being made to USS in order to address the scheme’s funding deficit.
 The changes, which are outlined on the USS reform website, are being introduced in phases from 1 April 2016.
 USS has resources on its website to help you understand and get the most from the scheme.
 Click here for more information.

 A benefit illustrator is available on USS For the future.
-This is a dedicated source of information, designed to guide members through the phases of scheme changes from the end of final salary accrual, from 1 April 2016, the introduction of career revalued benefits (CRB) for all members (on salary up to a threshold), and the new defined contribution (DC) section of the scheme.
+This is a dedicated source of information, designed to guide members through the phases of scheme changes from the end of final salary accrual, from 1 April 2016, the introduction of career revalued benefits (CRB) for all members (on salary up to a threshold), and the new defined contribution (DC) section of the scheme, called the Investment Builder.

-USS has provided preliminary information on their USS Investment Builder, an optional defined contribution section you can join from 1 October 2016 in addition to the career revalued benefits section, and on their Retirement Income Builder.
+USS has provided preliminary information on their USS Investment Builder, an optional defined contribution section you can join from 1 October 2016 in addition to the career revalued benefits section, the Retirement Income Builder.
 If you earn over £55,000 per year, you'll join this automatically.

 USS in detail